VideoGames & Computer Entertainment: VideoGames - The Ultimate Gaming Magazine

 The magazine was renamed into VideoGames - The Ultimate Gaming Magazine starting with the September 1993 issue and dropped computer game coverage.

-In an effort to compete with magazines popular at the time, such as GamePro, the magazine was made more child-friendly with vibrant colors and issues often featured a videogame cheat printed on the cover, labelled as a "free code" (this ended in late 1994).
+In an effort to compete with magazines popular at the time, such as GamePro, the magazine was made more child-friendly with vibrant colors.
+Issues often featured a videogame cheat printed on the cover, labelled as a "free code;" this ended in late 1994.
 For much of this era, Chris Gore was editor-in-chief, and it had a monthly news and gossip column "The Gore Score".
 The magazine ended publication in late 1996, when Ziff-Davis bought VideoGames from LFP and folded the brand.

 Spin-off magazines

 VG&CE spun off several other video game magazines: